Reflections on Burning Man 2024

 9:30pm: The sun has set, leaving total darkness outside the bus.
 A glimmer of light shone in the distance: Black Rock City.

-9:45: The bus stops, and a moody bus volunteer boarded.
+9:45: The bus stopped, and a moody bus volunteer boarded.
 She barked orders that boiled down to: stfu (she mentioned this one a few times), get off the bus, no smartphones, and show your physical burning man ticket to reboard.

 I didn’t listen to the smartphone order:

-Other buses were stopped alongside ours
+Other buses stopped alongside ours

 Her system totally worked.
 10 minutes later all the passengers on my bus were checked in.
 “Welcome to Black Rock City,” she shouted as the doors hissed shut.